ryapric/install_R/README.md

 Install R via Interactive Bash Script
 =====================================
 Ryan Price
-2018-03-31

-This repository provides a bash script, `install_R.bash`, that installs the R software on various popular GNU/Linux distributions: Debian, Ubuntu, Fedora, RHEL, CentOS, and Amazon Linux.
+This repository provides a bash script, `install_R.bash`, that installs the R software on various popular GNU/Linux distributions: Debian, Ubuntu, Fedora, RHEL, CentOS, Amazon Linux, and Raspbian.
 Once run, the script becomes interactive, prompting the user for input on how they would like their installation configured.
 This program is designed to make the fresh R configuration of a new system or virtual machine as painless as possible.
 To that end, simply following the prompts should be all a user has to do to get up and running with R with a few keystrokes.

 Currently, the script leads the user through the following main prompts: